4b11b4/lowres/README.md

 Session Two
 ===========
 For the second session, there are a handful paths we can take.<br>
-It is possible we explore two paths at the same time.<br>
+It is possible we explore more than one path at the same time.<br>
 I have deliberately _not_ planned past session one because I do not<br>
 know the students.
 Any plans would likely change.